Spatial Embedding Models

 return np.vstack(all_embeddings)

-This architecture guarantees that embeddings reside on a unit hypersphere, enabling efficient nearest-neighbor retrieval via FAISS or Milvus.
+This architecture produces embeddings suitable for efficient nearest-neighbor retrieval via FAISS or Milvus.
 The deterministic pipeline ensures that spatial queries remain reproducible across deployment environments.

 Step 4: Validation, Benchmarking, and Production Routing